National Kouign Amann Day

-Every year and on the 20th June, it’s National Kouign Amann Day.
+Every year on this day, it’s time to celebrate National Kouign Amann Day!
 But what exactly is a Kouign Amann, we hear you ask?

 A kouign amann is a kind of cake, made with lots and lots of butter.
 In fact, the recipe calls for so much butter that the dough is puffed up by its cooking and leaves it looking like a pastry.